obnoxxx/buildcontainer/README.md

-The purpose of this project is to provide container images that can be used to compile/build and package software projects.
+The purpose of this project is to provide container images that can be used to compile/build and package software projects along with accompanying cli tooling to facilitate convenient execution of builds in those containers.

-Note that the focus is not on working interactively but on compiling/building with an intention to provide tooling for creatingdeterministic and reproducible builds
+Note that the focus is not on working interactively but  instead on compiling/building with an intention to provide tooling for creating deterministic and reproducible builds